Aishraju12/AI_AND_BLOCKCHAIN_BASED_BASED_VOTING_SYSTEM/README.md

 Documented the list of integrated technologies Described setup steps and project overview in README.md Committed all above files as part of second milestone

+Checkpoint 3 – Tasks Completed:
+Completed and committed all key frontend components: admin/ – components for admin login and dashboard public/ – user-side components ui/ – reusable UI elements voting/ – core voting interface
+Added logic components:
+age-verification.tsx
+language-provider.tsx and language-selector.tsx
+recaptcha.tsx for bot prevention
+Frontend logic is now modular, responsive, and ready to be integrated with backend and Ethereum logic